Tillerson waits on Turkey embassy brawl; McCain says 'look at the clip'

 However, Tillerson said the administration will wait for the outcome of a department investigation, which will likely focus on cellphone videos of the bloody clash, before taking further action.

-“You don't need any further information, just look at the clip,” Sen. John McCain said later on the Fox show.
+“You don't need any further information, just look at the clip,” Sen. John McCain, R-Ariz., said later on the Fox show.

-In the immediate aftermath of the incident, the Arizona Republican said the U.S. should “throw their ambassador the hell out” of the country.
+In the immediate aftermath of the incident, McCain said the U.S. should “throw their ambassador the hell out” of the country.

-“Those were his people and Erdogan's people who were sent out there” to confront the protestors, McCain continued Sunday.
+“Those were his people and Erdogan's people who were sent out there” to confront the protestors, McCain said Sunday.
 “That's not America.”

 Protestors said they suffered concussions and lost teeth in the melee, which occurred just hours after Erdogan visited President Trump at the White House.